Housing: All you need to know.

 If you are living outside a radius of 130km from the university (in other words, probably internationally) one of your best options is Idealis as they will provide priority housing for students living far away.
 Idealis uses Room.nl as its platform for showing its residence options.

-how to write a literature review for thesis you can sign yourself up for housing and be placed on the waiting list – once you are enrolled with the University.
+Here you can sign yourself up for housing and be placed on the waiting list – once you are enrolled with the University.
 Keep in mind that most of the available rooms will only be shown online in the summer (when other students move away).

 Idealis offers different housing types, including corridors where you will live and share facilities with a group of other students, self-sustained rooms, and apartments/ studios.
 How you want to live is completely up to you, however, as a general rule of thumb, take what you get as you can always move again once you are in Wageningen.